abrampers/personal-site/content/blog/wwdc19-best-dub-dub-ever.md

 At first, I had an idea to create a real-time style transfer application in Swift Playground using UIKit, CoreML and probably camera for the real-time transfer, but after 5 days of working on it, the CoreML model decided to not cooperate.
 It always gave an error without any description.
 Frustrating.

 This problem forced me to find something outstanding that works and was good enough to distinct me from other applicants.
-And some \*Metal \*struck my mind.
+And some **Metal** struck my mind.
 “Why don’t I try to use [Metal](https://developer.apple.com/metal/) just like how I used OpenGL for my Computer Graphics assignment?”
 And after 2 sleepless nights, I did just that.

-I’ve created a simple introduction to **Metal **using MetalKitnamed \*\*Metalify****.
+I’ve created a simple introduction to **Metal** using MetalKit named **Metalify**.
 Here's the [playground](https://github.com/abrampers/WWDC19-Submission) if you'd like to try it on your own.

-<a id="orge56659a"></a>
+<a id="orgfbd2a2b"></a>

 {{< figure src="https://cdn-images-1.medium.com/max/2544/1*O64rdYG16VbLC7NK%5FcnA9g.png" caption="Figure 2: Scholarship email!" >}}